games647/ChangeSkin/README.md

 ## Description

 This plugin allows your players to change their skins by command.
 These skins have to be downloaded from Mojang, because Minecraft clients only accept from Mojang signed skins.
-But you can choose every skin that another minecraft user currently has.
+But you can choose every skin that another Minecraft user currently has.

 Moreover it will be possible to set a custom standard skin.
 If you want to, this plugin can set this standard skin for